bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 From like a high level, you can think that like Bitcoin and Lightning are kind of haunted by this problem where like everyone has to agree on a change, right?
 Like more or less, right?
 Everyone has to agree on a Bitcoin software.
-Basically everyone has to agree on like a big lightning protocol thing like bolt 12 or something right because everything has to be interoperable.
+Basically everyone has to agree on like a big Lightning protocol thing like bolt 12 or something right because everything has to be interoperable.
-Fetamints don't have to be interoperable on their own.
+FediMints don't have to be interoperable on their own.
-They can use lightning to interoperate right so like the different fetamints can be very very diverse as long as they can speak lightning for whatever things are expressible in terms of send and receive or maybe other lightning features eventually.
+They can use lightning to interoperate right so like the different FediMints can be very very diverse as long as they can speak lightning for whatever things are expressible in terms of send and receive or maybe other lightning features eventually.
 Those things can be interoperable between mints, but like you can have a lot of diversity between them, which is really exciting from a design point of view.
 Also from a developer point of view, right?
 Like Bitcoin core lightning developers sometimes aren't the happiest folks because you know, it's so slow to get your stuff accepted.